dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 effect of subexpressions, which allows to perform many more useful transformations comparing to assigning the maximal effect.
-The author makes several supporting claims for a monadic intermediate language: its usage in organising and justifying a variety of optimizing transformations in the presence of effects, reflecting the results of the effect inference in the program itself as well as keeping them up to date as different optimisations progress (as opposed to using some separate data structure for this).
+The author makes several supporting claims for a monadic intermediate language: its usage in organising and justifying a variety of optimising transformations in the presence of effects, reflecting the results of the effect inference in the program itself as well as keeping them up to date as different optimisations progress (as opposed to using some separate data structure for this).
 At the